Top 10 places to visit in Tibet

 One can never truly prepare for a trip to the Potala Palace, it is beyond one imagination.
 Having been there many times, I always feel a sense of astonishment as I assed the long and winding stairs that lead you into the white palace.

-Unlike other attractions in Tibet, your entrance tickets need to be arranged in advance and are valid for a certain time of day.
+Unlike other Tibet attractions, your entrance tickets need to be arranged in advance and are valid for a certain time of day.
 This and other rules, I will talk about in a minute are all part of helping to protect the Potala Palace since it became a UNESCO World Heritage Site in 1994.

 As you enter the grounds you are allowed to spend as much time as you like in the lower gardens and steps that millions of pilgrims have climbed that lead to the main gate.
 It is here where you first enter the White Palace and your tickets are collected.